soft-eng-practicum/softdev2-resources/content/student/chapter-intro/_index.md

 {{% fragment %}}
 Time to work on:

-- Register for Discord, Github(+Bitbucket), and Reddit
+1. Register for Discord, Github, and Reddit
-- Respond to resume on Reddit
+1. Respond to resume on Reddit
-- Respond to Github account on Reddit
 {{% /fragment %}}